 Connecticut First-Degree Assault Lawyer

 In the hierarchy of criminal offenses in Connecticut, those related to the physical assault of another individual rank high in terms of the severity of punishments potentially imposed.
-This is particularly true of the Connecticut crime of assault in the first degree.
+This is particularly true of the crime of assault in the first degree.

 The Connecticut legislature has specified that assault crimes are charged at different degrees, depending on the severity of the harm inflicted, the intent of the attacker, the identity of the victim and the presence or absence of a weapon during the events in question.
-Connecticut first-degree assault arrests are governed by Conn.
+First-degree assault arrests are governed by Conn.
 Gen. Stat.
 Ann § 53a-59 and involves any of the following:

 - Production of serious injury by using a dangerous instrument or deadly weapon